Discover Intellij IDEA for Scala

 Navigation shortcuts include:

-For more details, refer to Navigating Through the Source Code.
+For more details, refer to Source code navigation.

 IntelliJ IDEA offers a comprehensive set of automated code refactorings that lead to significant productivity gains when used correctly.
 Firstly, don't bother selecting anything before you apply a refactoring.
 IntelliJ IDEA is smart enough to figure out what statement you're going to refactor, and only asks for confirmation if several choices are possible.